Connect with others who understand.

 • Skin irritation similar to sunburn with radiation therapy

-• Changes to the skin and nails
+• Changes to the nails

-• Increased risk for infection
+• Increased risk of infection

 • Mouth and throat sores

-• Cognitive problems known as “chemo brain” or “cog fog”
+• Cognitive problems, known as “chemo brain” or “cog fog”

 • Muscle pain

-• Neuropathy (numbness) due to nerve damage
+• Numbness or nerve pain due to nerve damage

 • Early menopause and infertility in younger women